dsal/Satellite-Image-Analysis/README.md

 The panchromatic band is 15 m, and thermal bands are 100 m (resampled to 30 m for most products).

 # Wyvern
+Dragonette-1 is Wyvern's hyperspectral imaging satellite providing 23 spectral bands across the 503-799 nm wavelength range.
+It offers 5.3m resolution at nadir with a 20km swath width, ideal for precision agriculture, environmental monitoring, and resource management applications.

 ***Wyvern Dragonette Hyperspectral Bands***